15 Scams in Thailand and How to Avoid Them

 Monks in a temple in Chiang Mai

-Please note that in Thailand most places are always open, except government offices that close on weekends and some markets that may have hours only in the afternoon or only on weekends.
+Keep in mind, in Thailand, most places stay open all the time, except for government offices closed on weekends and some markets with specific hours or open only on weekends.

-Then there are also places that can close on official holidays.
+There are also places that close on official holidays.

-In one of the places where this scam happens the most is with the Grand Palace, which may close 2 or 3 times a year when the king goes to change the clothes of the Emerald Buddha.
+This scam is frequent when you request a ride to the Grand Palace in Bangkok, which closes only 2 or 3 times a year when the king changes the robes of the Emerald Buddha.

-If a tuk tuk driver tells you that the place you want to go is closed, be suspicious and Never accept their advice to visit alternative places.
+If a tuk tuk driver claims your destination is closed, be skeptical and don't accept their suggestions for alternative sites.

 jian-jai-market-chiang-mai